We do not keep regular office hours. The best way to contact us is to:

 - Placement:

-Please contact the studio for advice on the class that will best fit the student's age, ability and experience.
+Please contact our studio for advice on the class that will best fit your/your child's age, ability and experience.

 General Tuition Policy